 Camping at Oscar Scherer State Park

-The best sites for hikers and bikers are sites 10 through 29.
-The trails begin near Site 20, and a bridge across South Creek near Site 16 takes you to even more access points, as well as the Nature Center and Lake Osprey, the 3-acre swimming lake.
+The best sites for hikers are #10-29.
+The trailheads are near Site #20, and a pedestrian bridge across South Creek near Site #16 takes you to even more access points, as well as the Nature Center and Lake Osprey, the 3-acre swimming lake.

 Effective January 1, 2024, Florida residents will have a 30-day head start to book campsites at Florida State Parks, reducing the reservation window for non-residents to 10 months in advance.
 This new law does not apply to state forests, national parks, county or municipal campgrounds, which have their own rules.

-Hiking and biking trails at Oscar Scherer State Park
+Hiking and bicycle trails at Oscar Scherer State Park

-There are more than 15 miles of interconnected off-road trails for hikers and bicyclists that wind through scrub and pine flatwoods, but the biggest attraction may be a paved rail-trail that cuts through the eastern side of the park.
+There are more than 15 miles of interconnected off-road trails for hikers and bicyclists that wind through scrub and pine flatwoods, but the biggest attraction may be a paved rail-trail that cuts through the park.

 Two trails – the Lester Finley Trail and the South Creek Nature Trail – are restricted to hikers.
 The Finley trail meanders through a hardwood hammock along South Creek and is barrier-free, making it comfortable for those with disabilities.
-It’s about a half-mile long and takes about 20 minutes round trip.
+It’s about a half-mile long and takes about 20 minutes.
 The South Creek Nature Trail is also half-mile long and is near the Nature Center.

 Kayak and canoe trails at Oscar Scherer State Park